 What Is Chronic Wasting Disease?

-What Wildlife Species Are Affected By CWD?
+Which Wildlife Species Are Affected by CWD

 Can Humans Get CWD?